Compact Binary Systems Waveform Generation with Generative Pre-trained Transformer: Results and discussion

 where $H$ represents all attention heads of the last encoder block.
 In Figure \ref{fig:interprete}, the vertical axis represents the model input waveform, and the horizontal axis represents the predicted waveform.

-When predicting continuous gravitational waveforms (EMRIs and GB), CBS-GPT tends to pay attention to the input points of the same phase, and the periodicity is shown in each row and column of the attention map (Figure \ref{fig:interprete_d} - \ref{fig:interprete_i}).
-The attention map exhibits a grid-like pattern that is closely related to the phase of the waveform, with the scale of the grid expanding as the frequency decreases.
-Hence, we perform a correlation calculation between the waveform and the hidden parameters, with detailed information available in Appendix \ref{appendix:corr_attention}.
-In our sample, the correlation coefficient for continuous waveforms exceeds 0.8.
-This demonstrates that the model can accurately match the waveform's frequency and phase information.
-This mode assists CBS-GPT in successfully extrapolating input data, demonstrating its capacity to learn information across various scales.
+When predicting continuous gravitational waveforms (EMRIs and GB), the attention maps (Figure \ref{fig:interprete_d} - \ref{fig:interprete_i}) exhibit grid-like patterns that are closely related to the phase of the waveforms, with the scale of the grid expanding as the frequency decreases.
+In order to measure the similarity between the attention map and the input waveform, we introduce the \textbf{correlation coefficient} (with details described in Appendix \ref{appendix:corr_attention}).
+Overall, the average correlation coefficient of continuous waveform exceeds 0.8, which demonstrates that the model can accurately match the waveform's frequency and phase information.
+This mode assists CBS-GPT in successfully extrapolating waveforms.

-During the prediction of the merge-ringdown phase of MBHB waveforms, attention primarily focuses on near-diagonal elements as showcased in Figure\ref{fig:interprete_a} - \ref{fig:interprete_c}.
-In contrast to the continuous gravitational wave signals, the emphasis is more centralized around the information proximate to the merger phase.
-The amplitude reaches zero after the merge-ringdown, and the main focus of the attention mechanism lies on the merging stage and the stage after the merge, with relatively less attention directed towards information in the inspiral phase.
-The focus of the attention map also changes under different total masses, which demonstrates that CBS-GPT predicts waveforms by matching waveform phases and frequency.
-Moreover, as Figure \ref{fig:tf-example} demonstrates that CBS-GPT accurately estimates the main frequency, the attention map also effectively captures the phase information of the waveform.
+As showcased in Figure \ref{fig:interprete_a} - \ref{fig:interprete_c}, during the prediction of the merge-ringdown phase of MBHB waveforms, attention primarily focuses on near-diagonal elements.
+In contrast to continuous GW signals, the amplitude of MBHB reaches zero after the merge-ringdown, and the main focus of attention mechanism lies in the merging stage and the stage after the merge, with relatively less attention payed to inspiral phase.